BeauJoh/thesis/source/12-chapter-4-aiwc.md

 A secondary contribution of our work is that we facilitate the collection of our metrics directly in Oclgrind.
 Whereas Shao collected metrics from static traces using a JIT compiler which emitted ISA-independent instructions, we collect metrics on-the-fly during OpenCL device simulator runs.
 These live traces are evaluated before each kernel terminates, the statistics computed and metrics presented at the end of each kernels execution.
-None of these metrics were previously available in Oclgrind and they are a direct contribution of the AIWC tool.
+None of these metrics was previously available in Oclgrind and they are a direct contribution of the AIWC tool.

-Each of our metrics are described in greater detail in the remainder of this Section and how they are collected is described the next Section (\ref{sec:implmentation}) during a discussion of the implementation of the AIWC plugin.
+Each of our metrics is described in greater detail in the remainder of this Section while the methodology around their collection is the focus for the next Section (\ref{sec:implmentation}).

 \begin{table*}[t]